daisymitchell/EEC_MRes_Summer/README.md

 SiteCharacteristics - csv file containing the site characteristics data for every study site.

 # R scripts:
-BirdNET_table_process_final - combining BirdNET tables and filtering out multiple occurrences of the same species in the same minute.
+BirdNETtables - combining BirdNET tables and filtering out multiple occurrences of the same species in the same minute.

 ValidationBirdNET - stratified sampling to select observations for manual validation.